liblava/liblava/README.md

 return frame.run();
 ```

 ##### Welcome on **Planet Vulkan**.
-That's a lot to render a colored window.
+That's a lot to display a colored window.

 Phew!
 Take a closer look at the `build_cmd_bufs` function:

 1. We create a command pool and command buffers for each frame of the render target
-2. We set each command buffer to clear the frame image with some random color
+2. And set each command buffer to clear the frame image with some random color

 Watch out the *VK_COMMAND_BUFFER_USAGE_SIMULTANEOUS_USE_BIT* flag that specifies the reusage of command buffers.